githubninpoka/StockForThePeople/README.md

 - Set up serilog
 - First version of domain models and external DTOs
 - ExternalData service receives and processes data
+- InternalData service feeds the WebApi
 - Set up first database from EF core
 - Use both postman and insomnia for testing
 - Use chart.js
+- setup a simple outputcache in the WebApi

 - Store data:
 - Monthly (manual process)